vkbo/novelWriter/docs/source/int_introduction.rst

 set designed by Stephen Hutchings.

 The main window is split in two, or optionally three, panels.
-The left-most contains the project tree and all the files in your project.
+The left-most contains the project tree and all the documents in your project.
 The second panel is the document editor, and the optional third panel is a document viewer which can view any document in your project.

 A second tab is also available on the main window.
 This is the :guilabel:`Outline` tab where the entire novel structure can be displayed, with all the tags and references listed.
-Depending on how you structure your novel project files, this outline can be quite different from your project tree.
+Depending on how you structure your novel documents, this outline can be quite different from your project tree.
-Your project tree lists files, your Outline tree lists the structure of the novel itself.
+Your project tree lists individual documents, your Outline tree lists the structure of the novel itself as it appears in the text of the documents.

 .. _Typicons: https://github.com/stephenhutchings/typicons.font